shaik-ismail-27/agent_cue/README.md

 ```

 The script will:
-- Check and navigate to the correct directory if needed
 - Install Rasa Pro if not already installed
 - Train a model if none exists
 - Start Rasa Inspect with proper CORS settings